-*Due to COVID-19 the Canadian border remains closed until at least October 21st, and steps to immigrate may take longer than usual.
+*Due to COVID-19 the Canadian border remains closed, and steps to immigrate may take longer than usual.
 This resource is for future planning.

 So you want to move to Canada from the US, eh?
 After the 2016 elections, this search term rose in popularity.
 Now in 2020, with the state of the Pandemic ridden America and another election creeping up on us, it’s another valid question for those looking to escape north.